Days

 What’s Next?

-A successfully registered user has an account on your website and chances are they will be logging in sooner or later.
-For that as well, you would want a good-looking user login page that matches the overall look and feel of the website.
+A successfully registered user has an account on your website, and chances are they will log in sooner or later.
+For that, you would want a good-looking user login page that matches the overall look and feel of the website.

-For this, you can use the PowerPack’s Login form widget.
+To do this, you can use the PowerPack Login form widget.
 This widget allows you to customize your WordPress website’s user login page with the Elementor editor.

 You can check out this video to see how to customize your website’s login page: